 For the History Buff

 This park on the Hudson River includes the site of the Battles of Saratoga, which was the first American military victory of the Revolutionary War.
-The Park’s tour road is open to cars, bikers and hikers.
-Bring a bike and and a picnic lunch, and enjoy the spectacular views.
+The Park’s tour road is open to cars, bikers, and hikers.
+Bring a bike and a picnic lunch, and enjoy the spectacular views.

 Grant's cottage has his original furnishings, decorations, and personal items, including the bed where he died in 1885.
 This Living History museum offers a variety of events from Memorial Day through Labor Day, and Columbus Day weekend.

 3) National Museum of Dance & Hall of Fame

 Located in the former Washington Bathhouse, a historic building in the Saratoga Spa State Park, the musuem puts on events and houses an extensive collection of archives and exhibits.
 You might also want to check it out as a great place to hold a wedding.